 Your boat is equipped with automatic float switches adjacent to the bilge pumps.
-A float switch will enable a bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-These switches are wired directly to the batteries.
-They function independently of the battery select switch, and can activate the bilge pump with the battery select switch in the "off" position.
-Batteries should be inspected frequently to ensure proper operation.
+A float switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
+The switches are wired directly to the batteries.
+They function independently of the battery select switches and can activate the bilge pumps with the battery select switches in the off position.
+The batteries should be inspected frequently to ensure proper operation.
 The bilge pumps are also equipped with switches at the helm.
-When a switch is in the "on" position the pump will run continuously.
-When a switch is in the "off" position, the pump is off unless activated by the float switch.
+When a switch is in the on position, the pump will run continuously.
+When a switch is in the off position the pump is off unless activated by the float switch.